bmanry13/case_study_1/Hotshot Hops - US Breweries Analysis.md

 The model explains 44.93% of the variation in the ABV is explained by the IBU.
 As a result, there is not a strong linear relationship between ABV and IBU.

 ## Conclusion
-Based on similiar ABVs and IBUs between Hotshot Hops beer and the state’s median, the states where Hotshot Hops will be the most successful are Maine, West Virginia, Florida, Georgia, New Mexico, West Virginia and Deleware.
+Based on similiar ABVs and IBUs between Hotshot Hops beer and the stateâ€™s median, the states where Hotshot Hops will be the most successful are Maine, West Virginia, Florida, Georgia, New Mexico, West Virginia and Deleware.

 ## Appendix
 ### State Count Table {#countTable}